top of page

 The verb 'procreate' has its etymological roots in Latin.
 It is derived from the Latin word 'procreare,' which combines 'pro,' meaning 'forward' or 'forth,' and 'creare,' meaning 'to create' or 'to generate.'
 Therefore, 'procreate' can be translated as 'to create forward' or 'to generate offspring.'
 In English, 'procreate' entered the language in the late Middle Ages, retaining its sense of reproducing or generating offspring through sexual reproduction.
 The term emphasizes the act of bringing forth new life and the continuation of a species through the process of sexual reproduction.
 Its etymology underscores the central role of reproduction and the creation of future generations in the perpetuation of life.

-Quiz: Find the meaning of procreate
+Find the correct meaning of the verb procreate:

 Try Again!